Updated: Oct 11

 It is called the Heat Load Number (sometimes referred to as heat loss.)
 I like to call this the “magic number” because it is.
 Everything revolves around this number.
 That’s a lot of pressure for one number, but truth-be-told, it is a really important number.
 But why?
 In short, this one number tells us how tight your home is.
 That is important because if your home has a high heat loss number, we need to increase the size of the heat pump, which in turn will increase the size of the loops, which in turn begs the question of how much air flow can comfortably blow in the ductwork?
 All of this has a price tag.

-King Energy will conduct a complete engineered Manual J calculation report on your home to ensure we are designing the best geothermal system for your unique home.
+King Energy will conduct a completely free engineered Manual J calculation report on your home to ensure we are designing the best geothermal system for your unique home.

 Dig Deeper Here: “The Magic Number in Geothermal: What is a Heat Load Number?”